 Working with the UK National Screening Committee (UK NSC), NPS helped develop a new solution, along with failsafe policies and procedures, so that any examination appointments missed or not offered can be followed up quickly.

-Initial checks are undertaken within 72 hours of birth as part of the ‘head-to-toe’ – the ‘newborn’ part of the physical examination.
-Some conditions can develop later, so the examination is repeated at six to eight weeks of age – the ‘infant’ part.
+Initial checks are undertaken within 72 hours of birth as part of the ‘head-to-toe’ physcial examination for newborns.
+Some conditions can develop later, so the examination is repeated at six to eight weeks of age.

-Every year a number of children have some form of congenital condition.
+Every year a number of children have some form of a congenital condition.
 For example:

 - Eyes: 2 or 3 in every 10,000 births have conditions such as cataracts and retinoblastoma.